Committed to Protecting Your Privacy

 The parent will need to return the photograph back to us with the proof card and their address and we will send out a new print straight away.

-All late orders are now dealt with online (with the exception of class groups) the parent will need to follow instructions on their order envelope.
-A late order administration fee may apply.
+All late orders are now dealt with online.
+The parent will need to follow instructions on their order proof.
+Postage fees will apply.

 Can I mix photographs within packs?